shamwela/sml-eats/README.md

 ## Tech stack

-- MySQL on PlanetScale
+- Database is MySQL and is hosted on PlanetScale
 - Authentication with Firebase
-- Others on Vercel
+- Front-end is hosted on Vercel
-- Prisma
+- ORM is Prisma
-- Next.js
+- Full-stack framework is Next.js
-- TypeScript
+- Static types with TypeScript
-- Tailwind CSS
+- Styling with Tailwind CSS